-This command is not for the current debuggee's environment, but for the environment of any debuggees subsequently created with fork(2) or with subsequent run or rerun commands.
+This command is not for the current debuggee's environment, but for the environment of any debuggees subsequently created with run or rerun commands.

-See Chapter 9 for more information on commands that manipulate the environment of subsequent debuggees.
+See Chapter 3 for more information on commands that manipulate the environment of subsequent debuggees.

 up [number]